osha7/women-connect-tech-api/z-FileSetup.md

 in app terminal command:
 rails db:create
-(run rails s and rails c to make sure app running and db connected) (check postgres app to ensure you development db and test db and they are up and running)
+(run rails s and rails c to make sure app running and db connected) (check postgres app to ensure you have development db and test db and they are up and running)

 ---------------front-end:------------------------